SAKryukov/dotnet-solution-structure/articles/article0.md

                      UriKind.RelativeOrAbsolute)
 };
 ```
-Then, given a `ResourceDictionary`, how to get required piece of data out out?
-[Microsof documentation suggested way](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/systems/xaml-resources-and-code?view=netdesktop-7.0#accessing-resources-from-code) is this:
+Then, given a `ResourceDictionary`, how to get a required piece of data out out?
+[Microsoft documentation suggested way](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/systems/xaml-resources-and-code?view=netdesktop-7.0#accessing-resources-from-code) is this:

 ```{lang=C#}{id=code-resource-lookup}
 Button b = sender as Button;